luke10x/easy-login/README.md

 - [WildFly dashboard](http://0.0.0.0:19990/)
 - [Easy Login dashboard](http://0.0.0.0:19980/)

-# IntelliJ
+# IntelliJ settings

-To run tests using green triangle is better to configure Junit template in Run configurations.
+To run tests using the green triangle is better to set a template for Junit run configurations, which has default VM options set to:

+    -ea -Djboss.home=build/wildfly-27.0.1/wildfly-27.0.1.Final

+To debug Arquillian tests from IntelliJ a Remote JVM Debug configuration need to be added with Debugger mode set to "Listening on remote JVM" port 15007.

+To debug Wildfly running in a Docker container a Remote JVM Debug configuration need to be added with Debugger mode set to "Attach to remote JVM" port 15005.

 ### Issues and Workarounds